iredmail/docs/en_US/ee/0-ee.changelog.md

     - Debian 13.
         - WARNING: Debian 13 offers Dovecot 2.4 which uses different config syntax than Dovecot 2.3.
-If you have custom config files for Dovecot 2.3, Dovecot may fail to start due to unsupported config syntax.
+If you have custom config files for Dovecot 2.3, Dovecot may fail to start.
+In this case, you must fix config syntax manually in your custom config files.
         - Driver of full-text search has been switched from `fts-xapian` (third-party driver) to `fts-flatcurve` (Dovecot builtin driver).
             - Dovecot will re-index all mails after upgraded to Debian 13 when